Lung continuous distribution took effect March 9, 2023. What you need to know about OPTN lung policy changes.

 Modeling and analysis

-Scientific Research and Transplant Registry (SRTR) modeling and results: The SRTR will take proposed allocation policies and model them to determine the impact on candidates.
-These results will be produced in a report to help identify any potential unintended consequences or harmful outcomes for these example groups.
-These results will estimate the benefit of the new proposal and inform any needed improvements.
+Scientific Research and Transplant Registry (SRTR) modeling and results: The SRTR works with the OPTN to provide analytic support for policy development.
+Their researchers will take the proposed policies and model them to understand how they could impact candidates.
+This will help identify any potential unintended consequences or harmful outcomes.
+The SRTR modeling results will also estimate the benefit of the new proposal and inform any needed improvements.

 Public comment on policy proposal

-Considering community input, modeling and analysis, and committee project work, propose a new composite score as a policy proposal for public comment.
+This step involves considering the community input received, modeling and analysis, as well as the committee project work, to develop and propose a new composite score as a policy proposal for public comment.
 See details around the policy development process, including public comment.

 After the Board of Directors approves the proposal with the new framework, plans for implementation begin.